zackw/www.owlfolio.org/src/posts/research/radical-simplification-will-not-save-the-world.md

 development process that does not understand and accept this will *not* produce an improvement over the status quo.

-<span id="fn1">^1^</span> The casual-use meaning of "cybernetics" comes
-from the observation (by early AI researchers) that robots and robotic prostheses were necessarily cybernetic systems, i.e. dynamic control systems that interacted with their environment.
+[^1]: The casual-use meaning of "cybernetics" comes from the observation (by early AI researchers) that robots and robotic prostheses were necessarily cybernetic systems, i.e. dynamic control systems that interacted with their environment.